swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 // => `Regex<(lower: Substring, upper: Substring)>`
 ```

-Dropping the argument label is particularly undesirable because `firstMatch`
+Dropping the argument label is particularly undesirable because
-concatenates the match and the captures, make the argument label more
+`firstMatch(of:)` concatenates the match and the captures, make the argument
-significant:
+label more significant:

 ```swift
 let str = "007F..009F    ; Control # Cc  [33] <control-007F>..<control-009F>"